Last Updated On October 13th, 2018

 This Serta mattress is chock full of features and extras designed to give customers a better night’s sleep, and those customers will be paying for them.
 With the name brand and the technological advancements comes a higher price point compared to many of the others reviewed here, but many buyers may feel the money is worth it.
 After all, you should spend your money where you spend your time.

 As a coiled mattress, this Serta already runs cool, but the added feature of a gel layer below the foam one helps dissipate heat even more.
-The foam layer works in conjunction with the pocketed springs to provide great support for side sleepers while the pillowtop layer makes for a plush experience.
+The foam layer works in conjunction with the pocketed springs to provide excellent support for side sleepers while the pillow top layer makes for a luxurious experience.
 All in all, it strikes a great balance between soft comfort and firm contouring.
 Add in reduced partner movement impact and roll off and you have an expensive yet impressive plush mattress.